-(October 2019 [updated January 2020]) When talking to employers about their current challenges, chances are good that you hear about their difficulty in finding and retaining good employees.
-Part of the challenge is attributed to the extremely low unemployment rate, while other factors include a lean employable workforce (often linked to the opioid epidemic) and the increased prevalence of positive drug tests.
+(October 2019 [updated September 2021]) When talking to employers about their current challenges, chances are good that you hear about their difficulty finding and retaining good employees.
+Part of the challenge is attributed to the unemployment rate, while other factors include a lean employable workforce (often linked to the opioid epidemic) and the increased prevalence of positive drug tests.

-Yet there’s a different response that yields a safer, more responsible, and more cost-effective results for the individual employee, their coworkers, and the employer.
+Yet, there’s a different response that yields a safer, more responsible and more cost-effective result for the individual employee, their coworkers and the employer.
 It’s known as a “recovery-supportive workplace.”
 A recovery-supportive workplace is a workplace whose culture and operations reflect an understanding of substance use disorder (also referred to as addiction) and works to motivate and support employees in recovery while protecting the company and its other employees.

 Managing risks and yielding benefits

 At the same time, symptoms of the disease – like working or driving under the influence – are scary and dangerous.
 So, it’s no wonder some employers have concerns about safety, liability and productivity, as well as concerns about employees in recovery having a setback (also known as a relapse).
-But treatment works if it is based on proven methods and matched to the unique needs of the individual.
+But treatment based on proven methods and matched to the unique needs of the individual works.

-It’s important to remember, though, that like other diseases, SUD must be managed over a lifetime.
+It’s important to remember, though, that like other diseases, substance use disorder must be managed over a lifetime.
 Sometimes relapse does occur, which typically means treatment needs to be adjusted.
-However, relapse rates for substance use disorder are about the same as for high blood pressure.
+Yet, relapse rates for SUD are comparable to those treated for high blood pressure.
 And having a job actually improves the chances of staying in recovery, because the individual has a sense of purpose and contribution, and a support system.
-What’s more, a recovery-supportive work environment can actually help to prevent a setback.
+What’s more, a recovery-supportive work environment can help to prevent a setback.

 It’s not just the employee that benefits from a supportive workplace.
 Employers who offer second chances benefit too.
-Research shows that employees in recovery have lower turnover, absenteeism, and health care costs than the general workforce.
+The skill-set required to maintain life-long recovery are valued by many employers, e.g., determination, sharp problem-solving and coping skills, grit, resilience and commitment.
+Additionally, research shows that employees in recovery have lower turnover, absenteeism and health care costs than the general workforce.
 On top of that, terminating an employee instead of offering assistance can be expensive – costing an employer an estimated 25 – 200% of an employee’s annual compensation to replace them – not to mention the loss of all of that knowledge and experience.

 Before highlighting some things employers can do to create and sustain a recovery-supportive workplace, it’s important to know what laws and authorities may require employers to do in relation to an employee in recovery.
 For example